macpawluk/fullstack-showcase/README.md

 * Jest
 * Puppeteer (for end-to-end tests)

-In order to launch it please run (assuming that some of basic prerequisites are installed on the machine like Node.js):
+In order to launch it please run (assuming that some of basic prerequisites, like Node.js are installed on the machine):

 ### `npm i`
 ### `npm start`